 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 The investment strategy used to attain the environmental and/or social characteristics promoted by the Fund is described below.

-The Fund seeks to invest a minimum percentage of the Fund's NAV (excluding cash and cash equivalents) in companies that are assessed by the Investment Manager to be either improving the medical standard of care or improving access to health care by developing meaningful innovation to improve patient outcomes.
+The Fund will invest a minimum percentage of the Fund's net assets in companies that are assessed by the Investment Manager to be either improving the medical standard of care or improving access to health care by developing meaningful innovation to improve patient outcomes.